30 Illegal Things Practically Everyone Has Done

 You knew that old bottle of Vicodin you got for your foot surgery would come in handy someday, and sure enough, your buddy who was visiting threw his back out and couldn’t make it to the doctor’s until he got back home.
 But even if it helped him get through the return flight with a lot less pain, you were breaking the law by helping him out.

 This is illegal in pretty much every city, but enforcement varies widely.
 While Los Angeles makes a lot of revenue by ticketing those who cross the street illegally (though no longer for those who enter a crosswalk after a countdown signal starts) while New York City barely acknowledges it.
-And for more knowledge to drop on those around you, check out the 40 Facts You Learned in the 20th Century That Are Totally Bogus Today.

 While laws are changing fast from one state to the next, you’re still more likely to be breaking the law when you light up than not.
 According to a 2017 poll conducted by the Marist College Institute for Public Opinion, a majority of Americans said they have tried marijuana “at some point in their lives.”
 Forty-four percent of Americans say they currently use weed.